Get insider access

 The best wireless earbuds we've tested are the Sony WF-1000XM5 Truly Wireless.
 These earbuds boast a new design and improved sound compared to their predecessor, the Sony WF-1000XM4 Truly Wireless.
 They have a smaller and more rounded shape, along with memory foam ear tips that help passively block out background noise.
 There's also an ANC feature on hand, though you may not notice much difference with it on or off because these ear tips do such a good job passively isolating you from ambient sound.
 Either way, they're a great way to focus on your tunes within noisy environments.
 They support Google Fast Pair, so they're a good choice for Android users, and you can pair these buds with up to two devices at a time, which is handy if you want to stay connected to your PC and smartphone simultaneously.

 The similarly priced Bose QuietComfort Ultra Earbuds Truly Wireless go toe-to-toe with the Sony buds in most regards, including noise cancelling.
-The Sony do a better job blocking out treble-range sounds like an A/C hum, but the Bose fare slightly better in our real-world tests.
-If you consume a lot of videos, the Bose buds have a lower latency using the aptX Adaptive (low latency) codec, so you'll encounter fewer lip-sync issues.
-That said, the Sony deliver audio more consistently, and their mic rejects environmental noise a bit better than the Bose, so the person you're talking to will hear you better if you're in a busy area.
+The Sony headphones do a better job blocking out treble-range sounds like an A/C hum, but the Bose have the edge when it comes to handling bassy noise like engine rumble.
+If you consume a lot of videos or play games on your phone, the Bose buds have a lower latency using the aptX Adaptive codec, so you're less likely to encounter audio-visual desync.
+That said, the Sony headphones deliver audio more consistently, and their mic rejects environmental noise a bit better than the Bose, so the person you're talking to will hear you better if you're in a busy area.

 See our review